NVIDIA/NVFlare/examples/advanced/job_api/tf/README.md

 ## Simulated Federated Learning with CIFAR10 Using Tensorflow

-This example shows `Tensorflow`-based classic Federated Learning algorithms, namely FedAvg and FedOpt on CIFAR10 dataset.
+This example demonstrates TensorFlow-based federated learning algorithms on the CIFAR-10 dataset.
 This example is analogous to [the example using `Pytorch` backend](https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/cifar10/cifar10-sim) on the same dataset, where same experiments were conducted and analyzed.
 You should expect the same